+a.
 Center the song title at the top of the first page.
-Use all capital letters in 22-point fixed size ARIAL BOLD type.
+Use all capital letters in 22 point fixed size ARIAL BOLD type.
+If the arrangement is for female voices, center under the title, in Times New Roman, 12-point fixed size italics, for female voices b.

-b.
 If the song title includes a parenthetical phrase or word, center the parenthetical expression and use capital letters, 12-point fixed size ARIAL BOLD type, as in:

-CHRISTMAS SONG (CHESTNUTS ROASTING ON AN OPEN FIRE)
+CHRISTMAS SONG (CHESTNUTS ROASTING ON AN OPEN FIRE) or (HERE AM I)

-or

-(HERE AM I) BROKEN HEARTED
+BROKEN HEARTED